ISIS dumped up to 12,000 people in mass graves, U.N. says

 The United Nations said the sites must be protected from interference or contamination to ensure justice and accountability.

-But the Iraqi government body tasked with preserving mass graves says it is underfunded and understaffed, and cannot adequately protect and investigate the sites which are still littered with unexploded ordinance.
+But the Iraqi government body tasked with preserving mass graves says it is underfunded and understaffed, and cannot adequately protect and investigate the sites, which are still littered with unexploded ordnance.